Ved0705/Shopping_app/README.md

 7) Search the items :
    This function, `searchItem`, iterates through the `defaultItems` array to find a match for the given `itemName`.
 If a match is found, it returns the index of the item in the array.
 If no match is found, it returns -1.
 This function essentially searches for an item in the list of default items and returns its index if found, otherwise indicating that the item is not present in the list.

+8)Display cart:
+This function, `displayCart()`, is designed to present the contents of a shopping cart to the user.
+It begins by checking if the cart is empty, in which case it prints a message indicating so and exits the function.
+If the cart contains items, it iterates through each item in the cart, displaying its index, name, and price formatted to two decimal places.
+This abstraction outlines the function's purpose and behavior, offering a concise understanding of its functionality.